containerman17/experiments/2025-07/01_slimnode/PLAN.md

 ## Final Status

 🎉 **PROJECT COMPLETED** - All requirements from TASK.md have been implemented and tested.
-The SlimNode API is production-ready with full subnet management, proxy routing, rate limiting, and Cloudflare tunnel integration. **The API automatically manages Docker containers** - starts them on API startup and restarts them on every database change as required by TASK.md.
+The SlimNode API is production-ready with full subnet management, proxy routing, rate limiting, and Cloudflare tunnel integration. **The API automatically manages Docker containers** - starts them on API startup and restarts them asynchronously on every database change. **Node information is fetched and cached before updates**, ensuring availability in API responses.
 Manual PM2 deployment with persistence for server restart survival.